MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/update-a-partition-mapping-tables-definition.md

 ## Update a MDPM table

 For a metadata partition mapping tables, you can update the logical table name in the information field, logicalSize, isLogicalSizeLocked, and partition base tables.
 You can also update their partition filters in partitionTables field.
+Desitination folder can also be updated.

 Update an MDPM table with [PATCH /api/model/tables/{tableId}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Tables/ms-patchTableDetails).